artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 Upload and manage digital objects
 =================================

-:term:`Digital objects <digital object>` objects are computer files that can be uploaded into and displayed by AtoM; they can include scanned images, digital photographs, sound and moving image files, and other scanned or born-digital items.
-AtoM allows the user to link a single :term:`digital object` to an :term:`archival description` or an an :term:`authority record`, or import multiple digital objects to new lower :term:`levels of description <level of description>`.
+:term:`Digital objects <digital object>` are computer files that can be uploaded into and displayed by AtoM; they can include scanned images, digital photographs, sound and moving image files, and other scanned or born-digital items.
+AtoM allows the user to link a single :term:`digital object` to an :term:`archival description` or an :term:`authority record`, or import multiple digital objects to new lower :term:`levels of description <level of description>`.
 In AtoM, there is a 1:1 relationship between a digital object and an :term:`information object` - meaning every digital object must be associated